-6. Describe how the proposed technology purchases will:

-- > enhance differentiated instruction; - > expand student learning inside and outside the classroom; - > benefit students with disabilities and English language learners; and - > contribute to the reduction of other learning gaps that have been identified within the district.
+- 6. Describe how the proposed technology purchases will: - > enhance differentiated instruction; - > expand student learning inside and outside the classroom; - > benefit students with disabilities and English language learners; and - > contribute to the reduction of other learning gaps that have been identified within the district.

 The expectation is that districts will place a priority on addressing the needs of students who struggle to succeed in a rigorous curriculum.
-Responses in this section should specifically address this concern and align with the district's Instructional Technology Plan (in particular Question 2 of E. Curriculum and Instruction: "Does the district's instructional technology plan address the needs of students with disabilities to ensure equitable access to instruction, materials and assessments?" and Question 3 of the same section: "Does the district's instructional technology plan address technology specifically for students with disabilities to ensure access to ensure access to and participation in the general curriculum?"
+Responses in this section should specifically address this concern and align with the district's Instructional Technology Plan (in particular Question 2 of E. Curriculum and Instruction: "Does the district's instructional technology plan address the needs of students with disabilities to ensure equitable access to instruction, materials and assessments?" and Question 3 of the same section: "Does the district's instructional technology plan address the provision of assistive technology specifically for students with disabilities to ensure access to and participation in the general curriculum?"

-Replacement of smartboard/projectors will enhance the learning experience in classrooms for all students.
+Replacement of smartboard/projectors with interactive tv's and the replacement of teacher desktops with chromeboxes will enhance the learning experience in classrooms for all students.
 Improved and advanced audio and visual technology will allow all students to see and hear classroom material with more clarity.
+Chromeboxes will provide more efficient use of time for teachers and students.